wdv4758h/pypy-extradoc/talk/pyconza2012/talk.rst

 * PyPy is a Python interpreter (that's what we care about)

 * PyPy is a toolchain for creating dynamic language implementations

-  * we try to rename the latter to RPython

 * also, an Open Source project that has been around for a while